thspencer/pytivo-video-mgr2/README.txt

 						episodic shows you might want to sort on episodeNumber and for non-episodic shows, you might want to sort on title

+	sortdirection		up or down - should sorts be ascending or descending

-	display				change the algorithm for constructing text that is displayed on the TV
+	display				change the metadata tags for constructing the display text.
+This allows different metadata elements to be used in the display in different shares.

+	displaysep			change the separator to use in the formatting of the display strings

 =======================================================================================================